AdrianJusepeitis/prepMPT/README.md

-# FastDMinR
+# prepMPT
 prepMPT is a package allowing you to prepare IAT data to estimate MPT models.

 ## Installation
 ------------

-To install FastDMinR, run:
+To install prepMPT, run:

 ``` r
 install.packages("devtools")